 - Perform analyses (more analysis types will be added in future)

-- Percentages of respondents in certain groups and averages on variables of interest, per group
+- Percentages of respondents in groups and their averages on variables of interest

 - Percentiles of continuous variables within groups of respondents

 - Percentages of respondents reaching or surpassing benchmarks of achievement